Shannel: Career

-On August 13 of 2022, Shannel was accused of stealing seven-hundred dollars at a drag show.
-Shannel repeatedly says that she did not steal the money, however she took two dollars and gave it back.
+On August 13, 2022, Shannel was accused of stealing seven-hundred dollars out of a female audience member's purse at a drag show.
+Shannel has since repeatedly claimed that she did not steal the money, stating instead that she took two dollars as a joke and gave it back (which the event organizers said was corroborated "by statements taken from nearby customers and our own security camera footage.
+Additionally, management counts all tips collected during the show which did not even total the $700 this person alleges was taken from her purse").